mozman/ezdxf/docs/source/tutorials/layers.rst

     # lock layer, entities at this layer are not editable in CAD applications
     my_lines.lock()

-Get/set default color of a layer by property :attr:`Layer.color`, because the DXF attribute :attr:`Layer.dxf.color` is misused for switching the layer on and off, layer is off if the color value is negative.
+Get/set the color of a layer by property :attr:`Layer.color`, because the DXF attribute :attr:`Layer.dxf.color` is misused for switching the layer on and off, the layer is off if the color value is negative.

-Changing the default layer values:
+Changing the layer properties:

 .. code-block:: python